-- the production account covering the definition and measurement of output, intermediate consumption, and value added; valuation issues; and the treatment of particular industries; - (ii) source data and issues in the compilation of GDP by production and expenditure approaches - (iii) deflators and derivation of volume measures of GDP; and - (iv) specific issues related to goods and services transactions, including supply and use framework, inventory valuation adjustment, consumption of fixed capital, non-observed and informal economy.
+- the production account and the measurement of output, intermediate consumption, and value added; valuation issues; - (ii) source data collection and the estimation of value added for specific industries; - (iii) deriving volume measures of value added; and

+- (iv) specific issues related to goods and services transactions, including developing a supply and use framework; inventory valuation adjustment; and measuring consumption of fixed capital. - (v) covering the non-observed and the informal economy.